zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Objectives
 ------------
 - Be able to describe the force acting on springs using Hooke's Law and spring constant.
-- Design a lab for
+- Design a lab for investigating what might affect the period of a spring.

 Agenda
 ---------